 Nicka has diverse and varied experience in communications, with a background in publications, editing, graphic design, radio, and video production.
 She has edited and designed several volumes of family history that include narratives, photos, and genealogical information and has also transferred these things to an online environment.

-Nicka is a board member of the California Genealogical Society (CGS) and for the African American Genealogical Society of Northern California (AAGSNC), a member of AAHGS Memphis/Mid South and the Southern California Genealogical Society, former chair of the Outreach and Education Committee for AAGSNC, and former project manager for the Alameda County, CA Youth Ancestral Project where more than 325 youth have been taught the value of family history.
+Nicka is the host of BlackProGen LIVE, a web show focused on people of color genealogy and family history.
+She is a board member of the California Genealogical Society (CGS) and for the African American Genealogical Society of Northern California (AAGSNC), a member of AAHGS Memphis/Mid South and the Southern California Genealogical Society, former chair of the Outreach and Education Committee for AAGSNC, and former project manager for the Alameda County, CA Youth Ancestral Project where more than 325 youth were taught the value of family history.
 Nicka is also the family historian and lead researcher for the Atlas family of Lake Providence, East Carroll, Louisiana.

 A self professed documentarian, Nicka Smith launched ns2 photography in 2009 following years spent as a happenstance photographer for the publications she worked on in high school and college.
 Specializing in natural light photography, her journalistic style focuses on capturing people how they want to be remembered years after their session has been completed – in their natural element.
 Nicka’s work has been featured on The Africa Channel, Scrubs Magazine, The Bride’s Cafe, and The Oakland Post.
 To view her portfolio, please visit her website.